MinnPost/object-sync-for-salesforce/docs/code/files/classes/admin.php.txt

 				'args' => array(
 					'type' => 'text',
 					'validate' => 'sanitize_text_field',
-					'desc' => 'Add the path to the WSDL file', 'constant' => '',
+					'desc' => 'Optionally add the path to your WSDL file.
+If you do not, the plugin will use the default partner.wsdl.xml from the Force.com toolkit.', 'constant' => '',
 				),
 			),